wdtaylor/SeniorAndroidCaseStudy/README.md

 #### App Arcthitecture

-The app architecture is MVVM (Model–view–viewmodel) with Koin dependency injection, Room entity database, Retrofit2 for api calls, coroutines for blocking/async calls, and androidx ui components.
+The app is written in Kotlin and the architecture is MVVM (Model–view–viewmodel) with Koin dependency injection, Room entity database, Retrofit2 for api calls, coroutines for blocking/async calls, and androidx ui components.

 //Launches app with Google Play Intent